sunpy/ablog/docs/manual/auto-github-pages-deploys.rst

    :language: en

-If being away from your personal computer is holding you from blogging, keep reading.
+If being away from your personal computer is holding you back from blogging, keep reading.
 This post will show you how to automate builds and deploys using Travis CI.
-Once you set this up, all you need to do post an article will be pushing to GitHub or creating a new file on GitHub.com from any computer!
+Once you set this up, all you need to do post an article will be pushing to GitHub or creating a new file on `GitHub.com <http://github.com>`_ from any computer!

 For this to work, you need to be hosting your website on GitHub pages.
 If you are not already doing so, see :ref:`deploy-to-github-pages`.